Can You Drive Someone Else's Car Without Insurance?

 Being added to the owner’s policy

-If you regularly borrow the same car, the best approach is to be added as a listed driver on the owner's policy.
-This ensures that the insurance company recognizes you as an authorized driver and removes any ambiguity about coverage.
-As a listed driver, you will have the same coverage as the policyholder.
+If you frequently borrow the same car, ask about being added as a listed driver on the owner's policy.
+This ensures the insurance company recognizes you as an authorized driver, removing any ambiguity about coverage.
+Listed drivers receive the same coverage as the policyholder.

-Car insurance companies often require policyholders to add household members or potential drivers to the policy.
-If you live with the car owner, ask if you’re already included in the policy.
+Insurers require policyholders to include household members or regular drivers on the policy.
+If you live with the car owner, confirm whether you're already covered.

 uninsured icon